itpartnersillinois/impactreport/building-a-legacy.md

 ---
 layout: article.liquid
-pageTitle: We CU&#58; Empowering Students, Strengthening Community
+pageTitle: Building a Legacy in Education Finance and Law
-byline: by Ashley Lawrence
+byline: by Tom Hanlon
 url: building-a-legacy

 ---